data2health/edu-harmonization/README.md

 ## Problem statement
-The primary goal are to enhance discoverability, meta-data and ontology development, and assist in populating N-Lighten to facilitate its use by CTSA sites for training and education.
+The primary goal are to enhance discoverability, meta-data and ontology development, and assist in populating the various CTSA educational platforms to facilitate use by CTSA sites for training and education.